In Kyoto, the light was failing me, or maybe it was the other way around.

 But I kept going.
 I devoured books, took courses, wandered through galleries.
 I remember struggling with getting sharp images – how holding the camera, setting the right shutter speed and aperture felt like juggling with glass.
 When I finally nailed it, I read with delight that you could use motion blur, too, to tell a different kind of story.

 Then I noticed something.
 I’d been shooting the rickshaw drivers all day, but the daylight had flattened the images.
-Now, with the sun setting and the lanterns glowing, there was contrast.
+Now, with the sun setting and the lanterns glowing, there was colour and contrast.
 Maybe this was my chance.

 I set up near a backdrop I’d scouted earlier and waited.